What is Osteoarthritis (OA)?

-- It is “wear and repair” arthritis – very common in most of us as we age
+- It is “wear and repair” arthritis which is very common in most of us as we age

-- It is a progressive disease with degenerative changes in the ends of the bones that form joints
+- A progressive disease with degenerative changes in the ends of the bones that form joints

-- A degenerative arthritis.
+- Degenerative arthritis.
 Meaning it gets worse over time.